Turner Syndrome

 • Late or incomplete puberty

-TOM TIP: The three classic features to remember and look out for in exams are short stature, webbed neck and widely spaced nipples.
+TOM TIP: For exams, remember short stature, webbed neck and widely spaced nipples.

 Associated Conditions